choptastic/sql_bridge/README.markdown

 #### One more convention before showing each function:

-Almost all query functions in SigmaSQL take one or two parameters.
+Almost all query functions in SQL_Bridge take one or two parameters.

   * 1 Argument: the query will be executed as-is. (e.g. `db:q("select * from
     whatever")`)